Excellence and Innovation in Teaching 21st-Century Skills

 February 28: The committee will submit the University-wide winner for the Excellence and Innovation in Teaching 21st-Century Skills award.

 Each college may nominate one full-time professor for the award for Excellence and Innovation in Teaching 21st-Century Skills.
 The Deans' Office should provide the following nominating material in addition to the material listed in "General Eligibility":

 - Highlights of teaching assignments;

 - Examples of teaching innovations and engagement in student learning outcomes assessment;

 - Examples of teaching evaluations and analysis thereof.
-To underscore our receptiveness to student feedback, teaching evaluation documentation is mandatory for the nomination package.
+Teaching evaluation documentation is mandatory for the nomination package.
 Available comparison information should also be provided.
-Nominator should note if (and why) there is no available documentation on student evaluations, and is free to provide a framework if there is a belief that the scores do not do justice to the candidate’s teaching excellence;
+The nominator should note if (and why) there is no available documentation on student evaluations and is free to provide a framework if there is a belief that the scores do not fully capture the candidate’s teaching excellence;

 - Justification for nomination.

-January 31: Nominators should arrange for between three and seven student letters from students taught by the nominee.
-No more than seven letters will be accepted.
-At least one letter should be from a current student, and letters should represent at least three different courses for a full-time faculty member (aside from exceptions as noted above).
+- Nominators should arrange for between two and four student letters from students taught by the nominee.
+At least one letter should be from a current student, and letters should represent at least two different courses.
 Students should also be encouraged to highlight innovations in the teaching approach of their nominee.

 Aside from evaluations and student letters, any artifacts of teaching innovations, syllabi, teaching evaluations and the like should be limited to five pages and should be included as a single attachment (Word or PDF) with the nomination.